 Choosing the right international travel luggage is critically important to the success of your overseas trip.

-Whether you choose upscale leather travel bags, or basic luggage that's plain and utilitarian, your travel bag will impact the quality of your trip, making it either an ongoing struggle, or in perfect sync with your personal style of travel.
+Whether you choose upscale leather travel bags, or basic luggage that's plain and utilitarian, your travel bag will impact the quality of your trip, making it either an ongoing struggle, or in perfect sync with your personal travel style.

 It's easy to spot someone new to traveling in Europe - or anywhere overseas - by the size and type of their luggage.

-But as seasoned travelers know, the international travel luggage you travel with will quickly become your friend or your foe.
+But as seasoned travelers know, the international travel luggage you choose to travel with will quickly become your friend or your foe.

-It all depends on the thought and careful consideration you give to choosing the one item that will become your constant traveling companion.
+It all depends on the amount of thought and careful consideration you put into choosing the one item that will become your constant traveling companion.

-There are two basic but extremely important decisions to make, when choosing the type of international travel luggage for your trip:
+There are a couple of basic yet very important decisions to make, when choosing the type of inter-national travel luggage to use for your trip:

 With the current trend of today's airlines to assess fees for everything they can think of to improve their bottom line [while complicating things for passengers] the key to travel sanity is to travel as lightly as you possibly can.